dotnet/docfx/docs/designs/xref.md

 description: Learn how to develop ASP.NET and ASP.NET web applications.
 Get documentation, example code, tutorials, and more.
 ---
 ```
-- User can also define uid in JSON
+- User can also define UID in JSON
 ```json
 {
   "$schema": "https://raw.githubusercontent.com/dotnet/docfx/v3/schemas/TestData.json",